godotengine/godot-docs/tutorials/inputs/mouse_and_input_coordinates.rst

         GD.Print("Viewport Resolution is: ", GetViewPortRect().Size);
     }

-Alternatively it's possible to ask the viewport for the mouse position:
+Alternatively, it's possible to ask the viewport for the mouse position:

 .. tabs::
  .. code-tab:: gdscript GDScript